Good News from Madagascar

-Bible for Children is now providing Bible stories for the children in Slovenia.
-There are 2.5 million people who speak Slovene.
-This picture from The First Easter shows the Slovene text.
-Please pray for Slovenia.
+Bible for Children is soon providing Bible stories for children in Nepal who speak Newari.
+There are 1.3 million people that speak this language.
+This picture from The First Easter shows the Newari text.
+Please pray for Nepal.

 Peter was kept in prison, but constant prayer was offered to God for him by the church.
 Acts 12:5